RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 Often the most useful books are ones that are useful in the negative: i.e. they are flawed in some way.
 These types of book make you think about the reasons for failure.
 Books that you already agree with tend to reinforce your priors rather than question them.

+### Learn the rules so you can break them

+You won't have good insights if you don't know the fundamentals of a field, because details matter.
+At the same time, you won't make breakthroughs by following all the rules.
+Art is knowing which rules to break.

 ### When everyone is going left, consider going right.

 Contrarian thinking for it's own sake can be stupid, but societal bias is clearly towards acceptance and conventional thinking.
 Most people follow the crowd because it requires less effort.
 You should always work out for yourself, from first principles, which direction to go - and be invariant to the swing of popular opinion.